jnozzi/cocoadev.com/markdown/AppleScriptSupportLogging.md

  }

-3) put a category on General/NSApplication to handle it
+3) put a category on NSApplication to handle it

  @interface NSApplication (LogScript)